 Locations:

-You may need video-assisted thoracic surgery (VATS) to diagnose or treat lung cancer.
-Healthcare providers also use VATS to diagnose and treat thoracic conditions like esophageal cancer, lung infections and pleural effusion.
-Compared to an open-chest surgery (thoracotomy), VATS offers a faster, less painful recovery with fewer complications.
+Video-assisted thoracic surgery (VATS) is a procedure to diagnose or treat issues in your chest.
+Healthcare providers often use it to diagnose or treat lung cancer.
+They also use VATS for esophageal cancer, lung infections and pleural effusion.
+Compared to open-chest surgery, VATS offers a faster, less painful recovery with fewer complications.

 Overview